ggeoffrey/d3.layout.force3D/README.md

 Implemented in ClojureScript with the d3.layout.force3D running in a distinct webworker.

-You can find dirty but working minimal code in the `minimal-dirty-example.html` file.
+You can find dirty but working [minimal code here](http://ggeoffrey.github.io/d3.layout.force3D/).

 ###Credits